 Earnings from the pooled investments are applied to each Beneficiary’s sub account based on the Beneficiary’s share of the total principal amount.
 Financial records are maintained for each sub account that reflect all activity in the account.
 The Advocate of the trust account has the option of reviewing account information online through the TCVA website.
 To request online access, complete and submit the Statement Options Form.
 Statements will be mailed quarterly to those who have not chosen the online option.

-CCT currently administers $42.9 million in funded trusts.
-The following graph shows the growth of funded trusts under management from January 1, 2006 through December 31, 2016.
+CCT currently administers $49.1 Million in funded trusts.
+The following graph shows the growth of funded trusts under management from January 1, 2006 through September 30, 2017.

 Note: The amounts do not include the majority of third-party pooled special needs trusts not yet funded.
 Additionally, many existing trusts continue to be funded over the Beneficiary’s life through structured settlements, lifetime contributions, etc.

-The following charts illustrate the mix of investments, both of which are in alignment with approved goals.
+The following charts illustrate the mix of investments, which are in alignment with approved goals set by the Board of Directors.